-- Switch off the air conditioning system. - Stop the car and put the gear lever into neutral position-position N. Do not stop the engine! - Increase the engine speed to approx. 2000 rpm (twice idling speed). - Check the level of coolant in the expansion tank.
-Top-up, if necessary.

-pg.
-73 Alternator, Jump starting
+- Switch off the air conditioning system and switch the heater to full (maximum) position. - Stop the car and put the gear lever into neutral position-position N. Do not stop the engine! - Increase the engine speed to approx. 2000 rpm (twice idling speed). - Check the level of coolant in the expansion tank.
+Top-up, if necessary pg.
+75 Alternator, Jump starting